 Explore the meaning of the symbols, gestures, prayers, and scriptures of the sacrament of reconciliation

-"Parents and the parish catechetical leader, together with the pastor, are responsible for determining when children are ready to receive First Penance and Reconciliation.
-Readiness for reception of this sacrament includes knowledge of the person of Jesus and the Gospel message of forgiveness, knowledge of sin and its effect, and understanding and experience of sorrow, forgiveness and conversion….Parents should be involved in the preparation of their children for this sacrament so that they can affirm and reinforce frequent participation in the sacraments.
+"[P]arents and the parish catechetical leader, together with the pastor, are responsible for determining when children are ready to receive First Penance and Reconciliation.
+Readiness for reception of this sacrament includes knowledge of the person of Jesus and the Gospel message of forgiveness, knowledge of sin and its effect, and understanding and experience of sorrow, forgiveness and conversion….[P]arents should be involved in the preparation of their children for this sacrament so that they can affirm and reinforce frequent participation in the sacraments.
 They orient the child toward God and encourage continual growth in the understanding of God's mercy and love….Since conversion is a lifelong process, catechesis for the Sacrament of Penance and Reconciliation is ongoing.
-Children have a right to a fuller catechesis each year" (National Directory for Catechesis, 36.B.2).18.104.22.168 Preparation Specific to the Sacrament of Eucharist"Since the Eucharist is the source and summit of Christian life, catechesis for the Eucharist recognizes it as the heart of Christian life for the whole church" (National Directory for Catechesis, 36).
+Children have a right to a fuller catechesis each year" (National Directory for Catechesis, 36.B.2).5.2 Preparation Specific to the Sacrament of Eucharist"Since the Eucharist is the 'source and summit of Christian life,' catechesis for the Eucharist recognizes it as the heart of Christian life for the whole Church, for the dioceses and parishes, and for each individual Christian."
+(National Directory for Catechesis, 36).
+Preparation for children to receive the Sacrament begins at home, because the family communicates the basic Christian and human values that help children understand the meaning of the Eucharist for themselves.

 Catechesis in preparation for the first reception of the Eucharist should:

-Teach that the Eucharist is the living memorial of Christ's sacrifice for the salvation of all and the commemoration of his last meal with his disciples
+Teach that the Eucharist is the living memorial of Christ's sacrifice for the salvation of all -- the commemoration of his last meal with his disciples and his living presence in the world

 Teach that essential signs of the eucharistic sacrament are bread and wine, on which the power of the Holy Spirit is invoked and over which the priest pronounces the words of consecration spoken first by Jesus during the Last Supper